Skip to content

 } });

 In the above code, we use the Federation.setActorDispatcher() method to set an actor dispatcher for the server.
-The first argument is the path pattern for the actor, and the second argument is a callback function that takes a Context object and the actor's handle.
+The first argument is the path pattern for the actor, and the second argument is a callback function that takes a Context object and the actor's identifier.
 The callback function should return an Actor object or null if the actor is not found.
 In this case, we return a Person object for the actor me.

 Alright, we have an actor on the server.
 Let's see if it works by querying WebFinger for the actor.
 Run the server by executing the following command: